dinhuong/big-data-cluster-docker/README.md

 # big-data-cluster-docker

-You can download my cluster by 2 ways:
+You can download my cluster in 2 ways:

 ## Pull Docker images from Dockerhub
 docker pull huongdt/spark-master